leancloud/docs-en/views/realtime-guide-senior.md

         public void done(AVIMConversation conversation, AVIMException e) {
             if (null == e) {
             AVIMTextMessage msg = new AVIMTextMessage();
-            msg.setText("This is a temporary conversation.
-The conversation will expire in 1 hour.");
+            msg.setText("This is a temporary conversation expiring in 1 hour.");
             conversation.sendMessage(msg, new AVIMConversationCallback(){
                 @Override
                 public void done(AVIMException e) {